DanWahlin/Angular-JumpStart/README.md

 If you'd like to use WebPack instead of SystemJS you'll need to modify a few things in the application.
 Here's a list of the required steps to get the application going using Webpack:

+1. Do a global search and replace in the project to comment out all references to `moduleId` in each component since it isn't used by Webpack:
+    *Find:*             `moduleId: module.id,`

+    *Replace with:*     `//moduleId: module.id,`

+If you plan on only using Webpack and not going back to SystemJS you can completely remove `moduleId: module.id,` if you'd like.

 1. Open `src/app/app-routing.module.ts` and change `app/` to `./` for all `loadChildren` paths.
 For example:

     *Change:*     loadChildren: 'app/customers/customers.module#CustomersModule'